5minpause/pixelletter/README.md

 They currently only offer a curl and PHP example usage scenario.
 I hate PHP and I don't use curl from my Ruby code.
 That's why I created this small gem.

-It is a very rough draft.
-You cannot use the upload they offer.
+It is still an early version.
 That means you have to provide all content via an xml file which the gem creates for you.
-Just hand the content as a hash.
+Just hand the content as a hash or attach a file (e.g. a pdf file).

 Future versions might provide a more OO approach to creating orders.